School Health Promotion study

 See publications (in Finnish)

-The study gives an opportunity to monitor trends and assess differences between genders and areas.
-In school settings, the results can be utilised in the planning and evaluating of health education and co-operation between different professionals and students.
-The results are also utilised in research and in different welfare programs, strategies and policies.
+The study gives an opportunity to monitor trends and assess differences in well-being between genders and areas (municipalities, wellbeing service counties).
+In school settings, the results can be utilized in the planning and evaluating of health education and co-operation between different professionals and students.
+The results are also utilized in research and in different welfare programs, strategies and policies.